 4. Offer Help to “Learn”

 here are many reasons for offering to help.
-One is to become more knowledgeable and learn new skills, procedures, etc. Knowledge of company policies, tasks, projects and programs makes you an asset and valuable to an employer.
+One is to become more knowledgeable and learn new skills, procedures, etc. Knowledge of company policies, tasks, projects, and programs makes you an asset and valuable to an employer.
 It also labels you as an easy fit when leadership positions become available because training will be much easier and quicker than if a new or inexperienced employee takes the role.

 You can also offer to help teams and coworkers in other departments at your job.
-This will allow you to add new skills and experiences to your resume as well as building new relationships with others that you may not have otherwise met or interacted with outside of your department.
+This will allow you to add new skills and experiences to your resume as well as build new relationships with others that you may not have otherwise met or interacted with outside of your department.
 Networking and relationship building with your coworkers helps you to build a name for yourself and stand out to senior leaders.

 5. Ask for Feedback

 Winning is a marathon and not a sprint.
-You can complete these 5 things overtime and become the office superstar that you are destined to be.
+You can complete these 5 things over time and become the office superstar that you are destined to be.
 In fact, take the next step and share this with your boss and human resources.
 Tell them you are ready to win!

-Photo Credit: shutterstock
+Photo Credit: Shutterstock